nadeemlab/smprofiler/README.md

 ## <a id="channel-intensity"></a> Example: Channel intensity for phenotyping in bone marrow

-Select the **Bone marrow aging** study, channel **CD61** with additional phenotype **Megakaryocyte**, and in the Slide Viewer select sample **WCM10**.
+Select the **Bone marrow aging** study [^2], channel **CD61** with additional phenotype **Megakaryocyte**, and in the Slide Viewer select sample **WCM10**.
 In this study, a detailed model was trained to detect specific cell types from a number of imaging features.
 Megakaryocytes were associated with elevated CD61 levels, and in this example we can compare the **Megakaryocyte** assignments with the **CD61** expression levels by using the channel intensity threshold adjustment.

 ![alt](docs/image_assets/intensity_example_cd61.png)